 Winning silver was a great achievement for Bright considering she had to prepare for success in three different disciplines compared to her competition who only had to focus on the one event.

 With a gold and silver medal in her cabinet, Bright is now also Australia's most successful winter Olympian.

-Proudest Moment: Carrying the Australian flag at the opening ceremony of 2010 Olympic games
+Proudest moment: Carrying the Australian flag at the opening ceremony of 2010 Vancouver Olympic Winter Games

-When I am not training/competing I am: Loving and living life
+When I am not in training or competing I am: Loving and living life.

 Education: Higher School Certificate

 Favourite other sport to watch or play: Anything I can do to be active- surfing is a favourite!